fastomop/omcp_r/README.md

 ## Code Structure

 - **Server Initialization (`server.py`):**
-  Sets up the MCP server with one or more tools (such as `RunPythonTool`) that execute Python code safely.
-The server is launched using a stdio interface or can be connected via SSE when deployed in Docker.
+  Sets up the MCP server with a proxy tool (`PythonSandboxProxy`) that forwards all Python code execution requests to a Dockerized Deno+Pyodide sandbox.
+The server is launched using a stdio interface and communicates with the sandbox via HTTP/SSE.

 - **Tool Implementation:**
-  Tools (located in the tools directory) wrap functionality such as executing Python code in a sandboxed environment and capturing outputs.

-- **Python Execution Utility (`omcp_py/utils/omcp_py.py`):**
-  Provides a function to execute arbitrary Python code, capturing stdout, stderr, and any exceptions.
+  The only tool exposed is the proxy tool, which wraps the remote execution functionality.

 - **Docker Integration:**
   The project includes a Dockerfile and a docker-compose.yml for containerizing the SSE server.
 The Docker image is built using Deno and runs the `mcp-run-python` command to serve on port **8000**.